vd Brink Home Automations

 Template debug tool

-In the Template editor the code can be placed and edit, and on the right you see direct the output.
+In the Template editor the code can be placed and edited, and on the right you immediately see the output.

-Home Assistant use Jinja as a template engine to combine static text with variables.
+Home Assistant uses Jinja as a template engine to combine static text with variables.

 Where to get help

-Use the below examples, search the internet, use the Home Assistant Community forum, the HA Facebook groups, Reddit or ChatGPT to help you to create your own new templates.
+Use the examples below, search the internet, and check the Home Assistant Community forum, HA Facebook groups, Reddit, or ChatGPT to help you create your own templates.

-The Home Assistant website contains also a lot examples!
+The Home Assistant website also contains many examples.

 chatGPT as source